 "Robotics: Modelling, Planning and Control", 3rd Edition, Springer, 2009

 Only selected chapters are part of the course program, but this book is a perfect reference also for further studies.
 Other course material (PDF of the lecture slides, technical papers, data sheets, videos, texts of exams (with or without solution), exercises) is available in this page (requires Acrobat Reader 7.0 or later).

 Please register to exams via the web site Infostud, using your student ID ("matricola") and password.
 Choose the course name in the list with the correct number of credits.
 The same procedure applies also to incoming Erasmus+ and Erasmus Mundus students.

 I usually open sessions only for the following exams: Robotics I (code 1023235, 6 credits), Robotica I (code 1027891, 6 credits), Robotics (code 1027894, 6 credits), and Robotica (code 1023234, 6 credits).
 For any other situation please contact me in advance.

-Registrations to exams for all sessions of the academic year 2016/17 are open since October 31, 2016:
+Registrations to exams for all sessions of the academic year 2017/18 are open on Infostud since October 26, 2017:

 - I session: written part, January 11, 2018, 9:00, room B2